 Members, friends and colleagues are invited to attend our monthly meetings.
-The \$35 annual membership dues entitle you to receive this monthly newsletter by mail or online, plus many more benefits (page 8).
-To become a member or get more info please check our website.
+The \$35 annual membership dues entitle you to receive this monthly newsletter by mail or online, plus more benefits (page To become a 8). member or get more info please check our website.